halcyoninno/date-input-facade/README.md

-# DATE-INPUT-FACADE README

-Pure JS, framework-agnositic solution for styling `input type="date"` by overlaying an `input type="text"`.

-## The problem

-As of this writing in 2024, browser makers have stuck with the odd choice of denying stylistic control of `input type="date"`.

-At the same time, they limit execution of the native date picker to direct user interaction with that element; there are many good reasons to rely on a native date picker, but virtually nobody is willing to dispense with stylistic control in order to avail their users of it.

-Whatever laudable reasons they have for these constraints are irrelevant if it pushes that vast majority into using an entirely JS-based solutions, usually abandoned and poorly supported after a couple years.

-## A solution

-A broadly supported, minimally invasive solution, is to declare the date field `input type="text" data-date-facade` then with styling it as regular `text` field, including `placeholder` attribute.

-Included JS will then automatically construct an `input type="date"` obscured underneath the facade input, passing input events to it, mirroring its value.
+# Date input facade

+A widely supported pure JS solution for styling the form field representation of `input type="date"`.

+As of 2025, browser makers limit stylistic control of `input type="date"` DOM elements, while also tightly coupling the associated native date picker to that input, such that absent an ugly workaround, there is no way to avail the user of a native date-picker experience without sacrificing input styling.

+This package offers such a workaround, while insulating the consuming code base.

+Declare the date input as `<input type="text" data-date-facade ... />`  then proceed to style it like any other text input -- no DOM clutter or special CSS selectors needed.

+Under the hood, it will retain a shadow `input type="date"` to which user input is delegated, prompting the normal native picker.

+Attributes `placeholder` `min` and `max` may be declared, as well as custom formatting hook.
+See usage examples below.

 ## Usage